Building your own SaaS application

 4. Choose the technical stack

-This refers to the programming languages, frameworks, and software you will use to implement the outlined requirements in the previous step.
+This refers to the programming languages, frameworks, and software you will use to implement the outlined requirements in the previous steps.

 The technology is just a means to an end — we’ve seen startups that have the best, most scalable, solid infrastructure still fail because it was “too perfect”.
 You should launch fast, test, and improve, and this will also impact your choice of technology.